-Singapore is well know for being an expensive destination to visit, especially since it’s neighbours in South East Asia are all known for being great for budget travellers.
-While it’s never going to be as cheap as Vietnam or Thailand, there is definitely plenty of things to do in Singapore on a budget.
+Singapore is well known for being an expensive destination to visit.
+While it’s never going to be as cheap as Vietnam or Thailand, there are plenty of things to do in Singapore on a budget.

-With all these options, even if you are travelling on a budget, Singapore can be part of your next South East Asia itinerary.
+With all these options, even if you are travelling on a budget, Singapore can be easily added to your next South East Asia itinerary.

 Contents